How To Choose An Effective PTSD Treatment

 Takeaway

 PTSD is a mental illness caused by the experience of a traumatic event or multiple events.
-Various medications can help people gain control of their symptoms, although many have unpleasant and dangerous side effects.
+Various medications may help people gain control of their symptoms, although some could have unpleasant and dangerous side effects.
 If you're considering medication, consult your primary care physician or psychiatrist for further guidance.
 If you're looking into a non-medical form of treatment for PTSD, consider talking to a therapist.

 Heal from trauma with compassionate support